ajaxxxxxxxx/ajaxxxxxxxx.github.io/docs/1listo/5-ChangeLog.md

 28. Restored (optional) Sit This One Out.
 29. Added the first wave of experimental semi-phased boss fights. hehehe.
 Goonsack helped.
 30. I patched every single goddamned spell in this mod list (not literally but that's what it feels like).
 Goon and Cahoot helped (Cahoot held my hand delicately through 50 failed attempts to change shadowblade/flame blade).
+31. Flame Blade/Shadow Blade are now super viable spells.
+If you are tired of going Bladelock every playthrough, please try Shillelagh and Flame Blade/Shadow Blade!
+You can even dual wield with these, so suck on that Pact of the Blade losers!

 ## Listonomicon v4.2.1
 Save safe?
 Yes.